 Phone: (023) 9277 6822

 As a community club, we are committed to helping local charities wherever we can.
-The club are, however, inundated with requests both locally and nationally and there are limitations to what and how much can be given.
+The club receives thousands of requests each season, from both local and national organisations, and there are limitations to how we can assist.

 All bucket collections on a matchday are dealt with by Pompey in the Community and requests should be directed to Clare Martin (email@example.com).

-Here at Fratton Park we have a variety of welcoming lounges for you to enjoy matchday hospitality or a non matchday events in style.
+Here at Fratton Park we have a variety of welcoming lounges for you to enjoy matchday hospitality or a non-matchday event in style.

 Whether you are celebrating a birthday, special occasion or would like to sponsor the match, we have just the package for you!

 We have a very dedicated and professional team who will cater for all your hospitality, conferencing and event enquires.
-Our catering team provide the highest quality service at competitive prices throughout the stadium, be it for matchday or non-matchday.
+Our catering team provide the highest quality service at competitive prices throughout the stadium, be it for matchday or non-matchday events.

 The club regularly monitors feedback from our clients to enable us to be extremely competitive and offer the most unique experience within the region.

-Notice: Entry to the Ground is expressly subject to acceptance by the visitor of these Ground Regulations and the rules and regulations of FIFA, UEFA, The Football Association and The Football League in respect of the relevant competition.
+Notice: Entry to the Ground is expressly subject to acceptance by the visitor of these Ground Regulations and the rules and regulations of FIFA, UEFA, The Football Association, The Premier League and EFL in respect of the relevant competition.
 The Ground Regulations incorporate the club's Customer Charter.
 Entry to the Ground shall constitute acceptance of the Ground Regulations.

 "Ground" means this football stadium and all locations owned, occupied or utilised by the Club.